Iraqi PM says Islamic State plans subway attacks in U.S. and Paris

 Some Iraqi officials in Baghdad questioned Abadi's comments.
 One high-level Iraqi government official told Reuters it appeared to be based on "ancient intelligence."
 Another called it "an old story."
 Both spoke on condition of anonymity.

 Abadi did not provide further details.
-A senior Iraqi official traveling with him later said Iraqi intelligence had uncovered "serious threats" and had shared this information with its allies' intelligence agencies.
+A senior Iraqi official travelling with him later said Iraqi intelligence had uncovered "serious threats" and had shared this information with its allies' intelligence agencies.

 "A full assessment of the veracity of the intelligence and how far the plans have gone into implementation is ongoing," the official said.